Avoiding the Hidden Costs of Web Hosting

 - Are backups included, and what does restoration cost?

-- Is SSL included, and are there charges for premium certificates?
+- Is SSL included, and are premium certificates extra?

 1. Compare Total Cost of Ownership